 Entrance counseling reviews the borrower's rights and responsibilities and the terms of the borrower's loans.
-Borrowers must complete entrance counseling before they receive federal student loans for the first time.
+First time federal loan borrowers must complete entrance counseling before their federal loans disburse to their account

 Expected Family Contribution

-The expected family contribution (EFC) is a measure of the family's financial strength.
-It is calculated based on the FAFSA and CSS Profile and is a minimum measure of the family's share of college costs.
-It is used to determine the student's eligibility for student financial aid in the calculation of financial need.
-Despite the name, it is not the amount of money the family will pay for college.
-Most families will pay more than the EFC because the financial aid offer may include loans and/or student employment.
+The expected family contribution

+(EFC) is a measure of the family's

+financial strength.
+It is a minimum

+measure of the family's share

+of college costs.
+It is used to

+determine the student's eligibility

+for student financial aid in the

+calculation of financial need.

+Despite the name, it is not the

+amount of money the family will

+pay for college.
+Most families will

+pay more than the EFC because

+the financial aid offer may include

+loans and/or student employment.